panoply/esthetic/readme.md

 />
 ```

 While the pre-format structure is more readable than the post-format result, it is important that users understand that this caveat is not necessarily an issue or bug.
 Prettify is merely re-producing an intended beautification operation and removing newlines from attribute values.
+Just because Shopify engineers do this, it does not make it right.

-In future releases, Prettify will reluctantly support newlines contained in HTML attribute values but until then, please take consideration here and in any sense, just avoid following the implementations of novice developers and using Dawn as your northern star because it's a rather terrible boilerplate.
+In future releases, Prettify will reluctantly support newlines contained in HTML attribute values but until then, take consideration here and in any sense, just avoid following the implementations of novice developers and using Dawn as your northern star because it's a rather terrible boilerplate.

 # Credits